marcopennekamp/lore/specification/expressions.md

 In the syntax above, `col2` is fully iterated for each `e1` and so on, so supplying multiple extractors effectively turns the comprehension into **nested iteration**.

-For now, we only define iteration for **elements in lists and maps**.
+For now, we only define iteration for **lists and maps**.
 Ultimately, we want any type defining a monadic `flatMap` to be iterable using a for comprehension.
+(Or, alternatively, any type implementing an enumerable-like interface.)

 As we don't support pattern matching yet, **map iteration** looks like this:

 ```
-for (kv <- m) {
+for (kv <- m) {  // kv is a tuple
   let key = first(kv)
   let value = second(kv)
 }